vasileandreipopan/cyber-learning-lab/01_crypto_fundamentals/notes/rsa.md

 Before understanding RSA’s algorithm and security, we need to understand the number theory concepts it relies on:
 **modular arithmetic**, **prime numbers**, and **Euler’s Totient Function**.

-At the heart of RSA lies **modular arithmetic** — a system that enables mathematical operations to be performed efficiently even with extremely large numbers.
+At the heart of RSA lies **modular arithmetic**, a system that enables mathematical operations to be performed efficiently even with extremely large numbers.

 ### Modular Arithmetic

-RSA operates entirely in the realm of **modular arithmetic** — arithmetic where numbers “wrap around” after reaching a certain value \( n \).
+RSA operates entirely in the realm of **modular arithmetic**, arithmetic where numbers “wrap around” after reaching a certain value   \( n \).
 This is often described as **clock arithmetic**.

 #### Definition